 Classic BS sensationalist journalism, though looks like the scientists have also bought into hyping up dubious claims.
 The BBC article based on a paper in Lancet screams the headline “No alcohol safe to drink, global study confirms.”
 Like so much in the corporate media today, the details under the headline refute the headline written to make people click.

 An analysis of the data shows further problems with the sensationalist headline.
 First, the article reports that “out of 100,000 non-drinkers, 914 would develop an alcohol-related health problem such as cancer or suffer an injury.”
-So that’s a 0.9% baseline risk and one drink a day raises that risk to 0.904%.
-Even five drinks a day, which pretty much means you are a drunk, raises your risk to only 1.2%.
-On the one hand, that is a 33% increase from 0.9%, but again, you are a drunk; it comes with the territory.
+So that’s a 0.9% baseline risk without drinking and one drink a day raises that risk to 0.904%.
+Even if you consumed five drinks a day every day, which pretty much means you are a drunk, you increase your risk to only 1.2%.
+Sure, that is a 33% increase from 0.9%, but again, you are a drunk; it comes with the territory.
 Still, we are not talking about constant drunkenness doubling or tripling your risk of disease or injury.

 In comparison, the risk of injury from driving an automobile is 1.4% (or 1,400 in 100,000) given a U.S. population of 326 million and medically consulted injuries in motor vehicle incidents totaling 4.6 million in 2016.